jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate2.md

 ![image](/public/images/note/9160/7-2-create-instance-2.png)
 Add tags to indicate this is a web server.
 ![image](/public/images/note/9160/7-2-create-instance-3.png)
-There is no existing security groups here, as now we are using the new VPC.
+There is no existing security groups here(Not seeing the WebDMZ), since we are using the new VPC now.
 ![image](/public/images/note/9160/7-2-create-instance-4.png)
 Create new security group.
 ![image](/public/images/note/9160/7-2-create-instance-5.png)